 Social Anxiety Disorder, also known as Social Phobia, is a mental health condition.
-It usually begins in the early teens years.
-People with Social Anxiety Disorder feel extremely uncomfortable around other whom they don’t know well.
+It usually begins in the early teen years.
+People with Social Anxiety Disorder feel extremely uncomfortable around others whom they don’t know well.
 They may feel very uneasy when talking with others, asking questions, going into a store or ordering in a restaurant.
 The fear is extreme and is not the same ordinary shyness that many people sometimes feel.

 What are the symptoms of Social Anxiety Disorder?

 People with this disorder are afraid that others will judge them in a negative way and will lead to extreme embarrassment or rejection.
 Here are some possible symptoms:

 - Anxiety or panic when interacting with others in social situations